 Blogging is not just writing a blog post and publishing.
 That’s barely scratching the surface of what blogging is all about.

 These aspects have made me enjoy learning a new set of skills that I thoroughly enjoy.

 With the rise of the internet, I’m pretty sure this is a good way to position myself in this direction too.

 Blogging creates a new set of goals.

 With blogging comes my professional and personal goals.
-It’s not just about writing but of improving my writing, increasing my reach and widening my technical skills that comes with blogging.
+It’s not just about writing but of improving my writing, increasing my reach, and widening my technical skills that come with blogging.

 It’s like a career that you want to excel in.
 But it’s up to you to have it.